-Start with the speakers five feet (1.5m) apart with the tweeters (both front and rear) placed closest together, and angled in (toed-in) towards the listener by about 5 degrees.
-You will want to sit 8 to 10 feet (2.4 to 3.0 metres) away from the speakers (if you have the space).
+Start with the speakers five feet (1.5m) apart with the tweeters placed closest together, and firing straight ahead with no toe-in.
+You will want to sit 9 to 12 feet (3 to 4 metres) away from the speakers (if you have the space).
 We will experiment with moving the speakers around later.